DO NOT ORDAIN ANYONE HASTILY

 Paul admonishes, “Do not ordain any one hastily; and do not be a partaker in the sins of others; keep yourself pure.”
 (1 Tim.
 5:22 WNT).

-If only our Bishops, Senior Pastors, General Overseers or Superintendents have heeded this great admonition or warning, the Church might not have landed in the messy and muddy water she has found herself today.
+Suppose only our Bishops, Senior Pastors, General Overseers, or Superintendents have heeded this great admonition or warning.
+In that case, the Church might not have landed in the dirty and muddy water she has found herself in today.

-It is God who searches and knows the hearts of men that holds the prerogative to choose and call those whom He desires into His service or leadership position in the Church.
-Even the Lord Jesus while in the world did not choose His disciples arbitrarily or hastily.
+God, who searches and knows the hearts of men, holds the prerogative to choose and call those He desires into His service or leadership position in the Church.
+Even the Lord Jesus, while in the world, did not choose His disciples arbitrarily or hastily.

 The Scripture records that the Lord Jesus communed with His Father all night before choosing twelve apostles among His disciples to be the foundational leaders of the New Testament Church.